danscan/danscan.xyz/src/content/blog/what-is-passes.md

 ---

-Passes is a client-side browser API I authored, allowing apps to make requests directly to users.
+Passes is a client-side browser API I authored that allow apps to make requests directly to users.
 It's designed to enable:
 - The fastest authentication experience on the web.
-- A portable user account that can be reused across apps, provided by the user's choice of app (their "Pass Provider").
+- Portable user accounts that can be reused across apps, provided by the user's choice of app (their "Pass Provider").
 - Emergent cross-app integrations among apps supporting common [request topics](#request-topics).
 - The fastest and most ergonomic developer experience for authentication and cross-app requests.
 - End-user choice and control at every step.